We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Your skin care routine is an important part of every day.
 If you use multiple products morning and evening, the order you use them matters.
 Here’s an 11-step quick guide to help.

-Whether you want a simple three-step routine for the morning or have time for a full 10-step regimen at night, the order you apply your products in matters.
+Whether you want a simple 3-step routine for the morning or have time for a full 10-step regimen at night, the order in which you apply your products matters.

 Why?
 There isn’t much point in having a skin care routine if your products don’t get a chance to penetrate your skin.

 Read on to learn more about how to layer for maximum impact, which steps you can skip, what products to try, and more.

 Whether it’s a tried-and-true skin care regimen, how often you wash your hair, or the cosmetics you’re curious about, beauty is personal.

 That’s why we rely on a diverse group of writers, educators, and other experts to share their tips on everything from the way product application varies to the best sheet mask for your individual needs.